remotion-dev/remotion/packages/docs/docs/cloudrun/cli/services.md

 npx remotion cloudrun services rmall
 ```

-Removes all services from your GCP project for a certain region (or all regions if the --all-regions flag is passed).
+Removes all services from your GCP project for a certain region.

 <details>
 <summary>